-The clock assignment has a new extension for this quarter!
-Our goal is to give you a fun way to build on the work you put into your gpio/timer modules and perhaps sprout a few inspirations that resurface in final projects.
+The clock assignment extension has been recently redesigned.
+We hope this new version gives you a fun way to build on the work you put into your gpio/timer modules and perhaps sprout a few inspirations that resurface in final projects.

 We have a smattering of simple input and output devices available for you to choose from.
 If you have access to different devices of your own that you want to try, come chat with us to see how it can work out.

 Here are some notes and resources for the input and output devices.
-The manufacturer's datasheet sometimes leaves much to be desired, so we have some suggested tutorials as well.
+The manufacturer's datasheet sometimes leaves much to be desired, so we suggest some tutorials that can be a helpful supplement.

 Inputs